-Withdrawals can be made using many of the same methods mentioned above.
+Withdrawals can be made using some of the methods mentioned above.

-Minimum deposit amounts are almost universally set to $10 in the Garden State, whereas the maximums vary depending on a variety of factors.
+Minimum deposit amounts are almost universally set to $10 in PA, whereas the maximums vary depending on a variety of factors.
 These include the deposit method used, reputation with the bank, and VIP status, amongst other things.
 Certain methods can allow for deposits of up to $10,000 per day, while average maximums for methods like ACH and prepaid cards range from $500-$2,000.

-Other responsible gaming measures will be built into PA online gambling sites as well.
-Those may include options to limit losses to a certain amount, limit gameplay to a certain period of time or activate a “cool off” period, which will prohibit play for a specified period of time.
+Other responsible gaming measures are built into PA online gambling sites as well.
+Those include options to limit losses to a certain amount, limit gameplay to a certain period of time or activate a “cool off” period, which will prohibit play for a specified timeframe.

-Finally, websites in Pennsylvania will likely provide abundant warning materials on the dangers of gambling addiction with links to resources for anyone that needs help.
+Finally, websites in Pennsylvania provide abundant warning materials on the dangers of gambling addiction with prominent links to resources for anyone that needs help.

-You can expect iGaming sites to be available for play directly from popular web browsers like Google Chrome, Firefox and Safari, on both Windows and Mac operating systems, with no download required.
+PA iGaming sites are available for play directly through popular web browsers like Google Chrome, Firefox and Safari, on both Windows and Mac operating systems, with no download required.
 Some casinos and sportsbooks might also provide the additional option of a standalone software client, though this isn’t as common anymore except for online poker.

-Gamblers will also be able to play on mobile through free, dedicated apps for iOS and Android devices.
-Some sites may offer the option to play directly from mobile web browsers without the need to download any apps at all, but this is rare for mobile devices.
+Gamblers can also play on mobile through free, dedicated apps for iOS and Android devices.
+Some sites offer the option to play directly from mobile web browsers without the need to download any apps at all, but this is rare for mobile devices.